UtrechtUniversity/Workshop-IRAS/docs/intro_linux.md

 ### Repeat commands and Command completion

 You can recycle commands that you have typed earlier, which saves a lot of time.
 After you have typed in a few commands, use the arrow-up and arrow-down keys to see previous commands.
 Execute a previous command by pressing Enter.
 You can also edit previous commands if you need to run a command which is only slightly different.
+Use the arrow-left and arrow-right keys for navigation and back space for deleting.

 If you type enough characters of a command or a filename to help the system identify what you mean, you can press tab to let the system finish the command or filename or foldername.
 This will also save you a lot of time.

 ### Naming files

 In naming files, characters with special meanings such as `/ * & %` , should be avoided.
 Also, avoid using spaces within names.
 The safest way to name a file is to use only letters and numbers, together with _ (underscore) and . (dot).
 It is also good practise to give a file an extension indicating contents of the file.
-Only use capitals at the beginning or after an underscore.
+Only use capitals at the beginning.
 This file naming convention is known as *snake_case*.

 **Good filenames**
 project.txt        # file contains text
 Test_1.R           # file contains R code
-Bert_Ernie.csv     # file contains comma separated values
+Bert_ernie.csv     # file contains comma separated values

 **Bad filenames**
 project
 Test 1.m
 Bert & Ernie.txt
-BertErnie.R
+Bert_Ernie.R

 ### Epilogue

-This was a short introduction to Linux to help you on to start working with **Lisa**.
-When you become a real HPC aficionado, you will have to learn more Linux commands.
-On the Internet there is an abundance of introductions, courses and e-books.
+This was a short introduction to Linux to help you to start working with **Lisa**.
+When you want to become a real HPC aficionado, you will have to learn more Linux commands.
+On the Internet there is an abundance of introductions, courses, e-books, etc.

 For now go back to the [Preparations](./preparations.md)